Drone Laws Scotland

 - Stay below 400ft and within 500m horizontally.

-- Don’t fly near airports (minimum legal distance is 1km), power lines or other aircraft.
+- Don’t fly near airports (to keep it simple maintain a minimum distance of 5km), power lines or other aircraft.

 - Read your manual and understand your controls.